-Well, next on your list comes Sylvia Plath’s The Bell Jar.
+Well, next on your books on depression list comes Sylvia Plath’s The Bell Jar.
 That goes to the other extreme, doesn’t it?

 I know.
 You can’t have five books about depression and not mention The Bell Jar.
 I first read it when I was a teenager.

 As a teenage girl, you have to read The Bell Jar.
 It’s a rite of passage.
 I was about 16 or 17.
 I thought I was really cool, multilayered.
 It’s the seminal novel about depression, isn’t it?
 It is literally about that feeling: of being stuck underneath a bell jar.

 The really fascinating thing about The Bell Jar is the way that mental illness used to be treated.
 Well, it still is treated with electroconvulsive therapy.
 That is quite shocking to read about.
 But there is also an undercurrent about the patriarchy — she doesn’t just want to be a housewife or a mum.
 She wants to be more expressive than that.
 There’s so many layers to it.

 Behind it of course is the tragedy of what happened to Sylvia Plath.
 I called my book Mad Girl partly for her poem ‘Mad Girl’s Love Song’, which is also the inscription:

 I shut my eyes and all the world drops dead;

 I lift my lids and all is born again.

 (I think I made you up inside my head.)